solita/solita.github.com/_posts/2023-02-01-fooconf-helsinki.md

 Markus listened to **Leif Åstrand** from Vaadin about Why and How to build a Collaborative UX.
 The speech was a presentation of the experiences of Vaadin on how they have tackled the issues when a collaborative UX is needed.
 Starting with use cases the speech went on to describe the architectural decisions to consider.
 The speech ended with a discussion about clustering in collaborative apps and how to implement a “distributed system without building a distributed system”.
 The speech provided good ideas for Markus which might come in handy shortly in his project work.

 Next in line for both Teemu and Markus was a speech called Devops that matters by **Melissa McKay** from JFrog.
 It was a discussion about starting with DevOps from a developer's point of view.
 Some of the common problems of dev teams and operations were discussed.
 It was emphasized that DevOps is a mindset from code to deployment and back.
 The most important takeaway from the speech was that silos should be eliminated!
-Many useful practical tips were given.
+Melissa gave many useful practical tips.

 ![paste](/img/2023-fooconf/fooconf2023_7.jpg)
 _Devops that matters by Melissa McKay_